What is CAGIS?

 Field trips

-CAGIS in-person events often occur at the workplaces of STEM experts giving girls and gender nonconforming youth a “behind-the-scenes” view of STEM in action.
+CAGIS in-person events often occur at the workplaces of STEM experts giving girls and gender-diverse youth a “behind-the-scenes” view of STEM in action.
 Events occur in the lab, in a forest, in an operating room, and more, providing new experiences and a sense of belongingness in these spaces.

 Diversity of topics